gedaskir/qmeq/INSTALL.md

 Documentation
 -------------

-For now QmeQ contains just the [documentation][qmeqdocs] generated from docstrings in the source code.
-The QmeQ documentation can be generated in **html**, **latex**, and other formats using
+QmeQ contains the [documentation][qmeqdocs] generated from docstrings in the source code.
+This documentation can be generated in **html**, **latex**, and other formats using

 * [Sphinx][Sphinx] 1.3 package,